vipshop/hiredis-vip/README.md

 ## Cluster asynchronous API

-Hiredis-vip comes with an cluster asynchronous API that works easily with any event library.
+Hiredis-cluster comes with an asynchronous cluster API that works with many event systems.
-Now we just support and test for libevent and redis ae, if you need for other event libraries, please contact with us, and we will support it quickly.
+Currently there are adapters that enables support for libevent and Redis Event Library (ae), but more can be added.
+The hiredis library has adapters for additional event systems that easily can be adapted for hiredis-cluster as well.

 ### Connecting